jovan-AIcoder/Rain-Prediction-Model/README.md

 The model uses a feed-forward neural network with:

 * Dense layers
-* ReLU activations
+* mish and swish activations
 * Binary crossentropy loss
-* Adam optimizer
+* Adamax optimizer

 Optimized for binary weather classification tasks.